Useful Information for Your Preparation

 BOOKING YOUR TRIP

-Generally speaking, the following costs are to be borne by the traveller; visas, taxes and duties, foreign currency, Australian domestic airfare to point of tour departure, personal expenses such as phone calls, 2019 tours do not include tips to guides, drivers or service personnel on tour, and beverages where not included.
+Generally speaking, the following costs are to be borne by the traveller; visas, taxes and duties, foreign currency, Australian domestic airfare to point of tour departure, personal expenses such as phone calls and beverages where not included.
 Usually, but not always, breakfasts and one major meal is included in the tour costs.
 Meals which are included will always be listed on the itinerary.

 The final payment for all trips is due 75 days before the departure of your trip.
 If you’ve booked your trip within 75 days of the departure date, full payment is required immediately.
 Importantly, if payment is not made within 75 days of departure, your place on the trip is jeopardised.
 Payment for flights – if booked as an individual ticket and not as part of a group ticket – are required at time of booking.
 Boat/ship tours and some specific travel components may require earlier payment.
 These requirements will be specified in the itinerary.

-Yes, there is a 1.1% surcharge on all bookings paid by credit card.
+Yes, there is a 1.5% surcharge on all bookings paid by credit card for Visa & Mastercard and 2.75% for Amex.

 PASSPORTS, TICKETING AND VISAS